verrazzano/docs/content/en/docs/observability/monitoring/configure/prometheus.md

 ## Configure Alertmanager

-Alertmanager can be configured to send alerts about problems occuring in the cluster.
+You can configure Alertmanager to send alerts about problems occurring in the cluster.
-You can configure email, Slack, PagerDuty, or other supported notification services to act as alert receivers.
+Alertmanager provides integrations for email, Slack, PagerDuty, and other popular notification services to receiver alerts.

-To enable Alertmanager, configure it form the Prometheus Operator component in the Verrazzano custom resources.
+To enable Alertmanager, configure it from the Prometheus Operator component in the Verrazzano custom resources.
 For example:
 {{< clipboard >}}
 <div class="highlight">